29 August 2024 James Koussertari

 As shown above, the Site Editor can be found under the Appearance tab.
 If you click on the Editor link, you will be taken to the Site Editor.

-Currently in 6.4, within the Site Editor, there are 5 main sections, Navigation, Styles, Pages, Templates & Patterns.
+Currently in v6.4 and above, within the Site Editor, there are 5 main sections, Navigation, Styles, Pages, Templates & Patterns.

 Within this screen you can edit your block menus that may be being used within multiple templates and patterns.
 This single location makes it easier to find the menu you want to edit.